FOREX-Downturn fears support dollar, Aussie slumps to two-year low

 The odds were extremely low that the United States would slide into recession without dragging the rest of the world with it, RBC Capital Markets strategists said in a note.

 More risk-sensitive currencies fell across the board.
-The Australian dollar and New Zealand dollar both fell by more than 1% on the day, with the Aussie falling by as much as 1.6% to $0.67905, its lowest since June 2020.
+The Australian dollar and New Zealand dollar both fell by more than 1% on the day, with the Aussie tumbling as much as 1.6% to $0.67900, its lowest since June 2020.
 AUD=D3, NZD=D3

 The Reserve Bank of Australia decides policy on Thursday, and markets expect a half point hike to its key rate.
 But that has not helped the Aussie much, which has instead tracked commodity prices lower as the global economic outlook deteriorates.

-Sterling fell as much as 0.8% to $1.20770, a day after official data showed a record shortfall in Britain's current account deficit in early 2022.
+Sterling fell more than 1% to $1.20460, a day after official data showed a record shortfall in Britain's current account deficit in early 2022.

 The European Central Bank is expected to raise interest rates this month for the first time in a decade, although economists are divided on the size of any hike.

-In cryptocurrencies, Bitcoin resumed its slide lower, slipping 2% to trade just above $19,000.
+In cryptocurrencies, Bitcoin resumed its slide, falling 4% to trade just above $19,000.
 BTC=BTSP

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Saikat Chatterjee in London and Kevin Buckland in Tokyo; Editing by Alex Richardson)
+(Reporting by Iain Withers Additional reporting by Saikat Chatterjee in London and Kevin Buckland in Tokyo Editing by Alex Richardson and Mark Potter)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.